Chinese-American mezzo Sun-Ly Pierce’s fierce passion for music of all genres has led her to an eclectic range of performance opportunities.

 She has participated in festivals and programs such as the Vienna: Language of Lieder program in Vienna, Austria and the Oxford Lieder Festival in Oxford, England.
 Credits from the Eastman Opera Theatre include Umberto Giordano’s Mese Mariano (Suor Pazienza), Giacomo Puccini’s Suor Angelica (The Nursing Sister) and Mozart’s Le nozze di Figaro (Cherubino).
 The Rochester City Newspaper cites Pierce’s performance of the young pageboy as having “…sparkled with enduring comedic flair.
 Vocally, her musical gravitas was anchored in an honest, substantive timbre and light, buoyant phrasing.”
 Musical Theater credits include: Carousel (Julie Jordan), Joseph and the Amazing Technicolor Dreamcoat (Narrator), Hairspray (Amber Von Tussle) and more.

-In addition to winning the Rochester Lyric Opera LaDue Competition in 2016, Pierce made her debut with the Albany Symphony Orchestra conducted by David Alan Miller that winter.
-This past spring, she sang the role of Nada in the Serbian opera “Svadba” (Ana Sokolović, 2015) with members of the Bard College Conservatory Graduate Vocal Arts Program.
-Pierce also returned to collaborate with the Albany Symphony in the summer of 2018 to premiere “A big bundle of sticks” by composer Ben Wallace.
-Recently, she participated in the musical celebration of composer Joan Tower’s 80th birthday at the DiMenna Center for Classical Music in New York City.
+In addition to winning the Rochester Lyric Opera LaDue Competition in 2016, Pierce made her debut singing excerpts from Mozart’s Le nozze di Figaro as Cherubino with the Albany Symphony Orchestra conducted by David Alan Miller.
+In the spring of 2018, she sang the role of Nada in the Serbian opera Svadba (Ana Sokolović, 2015) with members of the Bard College Conservatory Graduate Vocal Arts Program.
+Pierce also returned to collaborate with the Albany Symphony that summer to premiere “A big bundle of sticks” by composer Ben Wallace.
+Later that year, she participated in the musical celebration of composer Joan Tower’s 80th birthday at the DiMenna Center for Classical Music in New York City.

 In her spare time, Pierce enjoys the outdoors, visiting aquariums, gas station coffee and eating breakfast at any point in the day.